Getting Started in Farming: On the Home Farm

 Another item that merits consideration when contemplating formation of a family farm partnership is the unlimited liability feature.
 Each partner is an agent for the partnership.
 Therefore, the acts of either partner while carrying out partnership business can bind the partnership.
 Both partners and their assets are liable for acts committed and obligations incurred by either partner in the course of conducting partnership business.
 The possible consequences of this feature, as well as others, emphasize the extreme importance of careful and thorough consideration prior to establishing a partnership.

-If it is decided to form a partnership, the written document should address issues such as, but not limited to: (1) respective contributions made by each party; (2) how profits and losses are to be shared; (3) duties, powers, and limitations of the partners; (4) provisions for the continuation of the business at death of a partner, if so desired (including purchase options, buy-sell agreements, and the agreed-upon funding of same); and (5) statements showing that the wives involved agreed to the proposed settlement procedures.
+If it is decided to form a partnership, the written document should address issues such as, but not limited to: (1) respective contributions made by each party; (2) how profits and losses are to be shared; (3) duties, powers, and limitations of the partners; (4) provisions for the continuation of the business at death of a partner, if so desired (including purchase options, buy-sell agreements, and the agreed-upon funding of same); and (5) statements showing that any spouses involved agreed to the proposed settlement procedures.
 To insure that everyone’s estate planning goals will be fulfilled and the partnership intentions honored, property titles, will, and other documents may need to be altered.
 While it is not a requirement that an attorney draft the partnership agreement, it is strongly encouraged.